memphis-iis/mofacts/docs/DEPLOYING.md

 ````

 One note - remember that for security everything in this directory will owned
 by the www-data user.
-As a result, you will use `sudo` to execute most of the
+As a result, you will use `sudo` to run most of the
 commands.

 First you should extract the bundle.
 Meteor tutorials will often recommend